 How to write a CV that stands out in the engineering and manufacturing world

-Writing a CV isn’t about listing every tool you’ve ever touched.
-It’s about showing impact, technical depth, and relevance – clearly and quickly.
+Writing a resume isn’t about listing every tool you’ve ever used.
+It’s about showing impact, technical depth, and relevance — clearly and quickly.

-Hiring managers typically spend less than 30 seconds on an initial CV scan.
+Hiring managers typically spend less than 30 seconds scanning a resume.
 Your goal is to make those seconds count.

 This guide covers:

-• how to write a CV that stands out
+• how to write a resume that stands out

-• CV tips for engineering and manufacturing specialists at mid–senior level
+• resume tips for mid- to senior-level engineering and manufacturing professionals

-• how to tailor your CV to specific roles
+• how to tailor your resume to specific roles

 • common mistakes to avoid